roopikarisam/roopikarisam.github.io/more-digital-ethnic.md

 ## **The Harlem Shadows Project [[Link]](http://harlemshadows.org)**

 This project, which I direct with Chris Forster, is an open access critical edition of Claude McKay's 1922 poetry collection _Harlem Shadows_.
-The edition seeks to aggregates the most comprehensive set of documents related to the collection and make them available to readers of McKay.
+The edition seeks to aggregate the most comprehensive set of documents related to the collection and make them available to readers of McKay.

 ## **“Telling Untold Stories: Digital Textual Recovery Methods.” _Research Methods for Digital Humanities_, edited by Lewis Levenberg, David Rheams, and Tai Neilson, Palgrave MacMillan, 2018, pp. 309-18. [[Link]](https://www.palgrave.com/us/book/9783319967127)**